apps-open/BiLinguo/README.md

 #### Privacy

 This application is open source and absolutely free to use.
-I care about user's privacy so I use only open source tools and APIs to develop it.
+I care about user's privacy so I use only open source and free tools and APIs to develop it.

 #### Installation